| Just when you think you are prepared

 sea.
 Bob yelled for Judi to turn off the engine as he raced below to

+find out what was happening.
 The smoke seemed to be coming from the engine compartment and once

 opened, Bob found the source - a burned-out starter.
 He had noticed